-Renting a private apartment or studio does not necessarily mean that its monthly cost covers all expenses.
-You would have to add extra expenses to the rent price, such as:
+Renting a private apartment or studio does not necessarily mean that its monthly cost includes all the expenses.
+You have to add:

-In Spain, you will find plenty of choices from the local cuisine, such as “paella”, “escabeche” or “merienda”.
-For your monthly groceries, you would normally spend between 300 and 450 EUR.
+Students in Spain will find plenty of choices from the local cuisine, such as “paella”, “escabeche” or “merienda”.
+For your monthly groceries, you would normally spend between 200 and 400 EUR.
+It depends a lot on your habits: if you cook or not, how often you eat out, and so on.
 Some of the cheapest supermarkets in Spain are Dia, Bally, Dani and Mercadona.

-A meal in an inexpensive restaurant costs around 10 EUR, while a three-course meal for two at a medium restaurant has an average of 35 EUR.
+A meal in an inexpensive restaurant costs around 10 EUR, while a three-course meal for two at a mid-range restaurant is 35 EUR.

 A regular trip by public transport usually costs 1.5 EUR, and a monthly transport pass is 42 EUR and a little over 54 EUR in large cities.

-You can travel within Spain and see its lovely cities with AVE (speed train): average price for a trip are 75 EUR.
+You can travel around Spain and see its lovely cities with AVE (speed train): the average price for a trip is 75 EUR.
 With the youth travel card, you can get major discounts.

-If you prefer private transport over walking, you also can rent a car from a local company.
+If you prefer private transport over walking, you can also rent a car from local companies.

 - Books, supplies and other learning materials: 900 EUR/year